RetricSu/sisyphus/README.md

 In simple terms, you can run `Sisyphus` in your computer and chat with it.
 It comes with a built-in function tool that can execute terminal commands on your computer and a simple memory database so it can search information from the previous history.

 The "crypto" thing is that, when running `Sisyphus`, it will generate a private key and can control both Nostr and CKB accounts—publishing short Nostr notes, checking CKB balances, and transferring CKB.
 We hope it can handle fiber network tasks too.
-Additionally, we want the AI to build its own tool functions during chat in the future.
-This might require a standard for tool function runtime and ABI.
+Additionally, we want the AI to build its own function tool during chat in the future.
+This might require a standard for function tool runtime and ABI.

 ## Overview